dictu-lang/Dictu/docs/docs/collections.md

 var myDict = {"key": 1, "key1": true};
 ```

-### Accessing dictionary values
+### Indexing

-Accessing dictionary items is the same syntax as lists, except instead of an index, it expects a string key.
+Accessing dictionary items is the same syntax as lists, except instead of an index, it expects a **string key**.
 If you try to access a key that does not exist, `nil` is returned.
 If you expect a key may not exist `.get()` can be used to return a default value.

 ```js